 Change the photo, the title, the intro text... and you've got your very own homepage.

 When you're done with the home page, you can start adding more sections (a.k.a.
 Collections) to your site.
-They will automatically appear in the main navigation bar at the top...
+They will appear in the main navigation bar at the top...

 With 3 additional clicks your website gets a blog section.